E-invoicing compliance and regulatory updates - Latvia

 What are the archiving requirements in Latvia?

-Invoices must be stored from the year they are received plus another 10 years.
+Invoices must be stored from the year they are received plus another 5 or 10 years depending on the document type.
 Storage abroad is allowed if online access is guaranteed.

 For suppliers: A legal invoice is a structured XML e-invoice compliant with Latvian national and EU standards, including all necessary VAT invoice elements.